Chuck Palumbo

-Charles Palumbo (born June 15, 1971) is an American television personality, motorcycle and automotive designer/fabricator, home designer/builder, and retired professional wrestler.
-He is best known for his appearances with professional wrestling promotions World Championship Wrestling and the World Wrestling Federation in the late-1990s and 2000s, where he held the WCW World Tag Team Championship and WWF/E World Tag Team Championship.
+Charles Ronald Palumbo (born June 15, 1971) is an American retired professional wrestler.
+He is best known for his appearances with professional wrestling promotions World Championship Wrestling and the World Wrestling Federation/Entertainment (WWE) in the late-1990s and 2000s, where he held the WCW World Tag Team Championship and WWF/E World Tag Team Championship.
 He hosted the Discovery Channel series Lords of the Car Hoards and "Rusted Development".

 Early life

 Chuck Palumbo grew up in West Warwick, Rhode Island.
 He attended West Warwick High School, where he earned all-state honors in basketball.
 He joined the US Navy soon after and spent time in the Persian Gulf, working the flight deck of the USS Carl Vinson.
 He was initially assigned to an F-18 Hornet squadron VAQ-34 at Lemoore, California before transferring to NAS Miramar in San Diego where he worked on the E-2C Hawkeye.
 Chuck finished up his stint in the Navy and enrolled at the Community College of Rhode Island earning All-American honors in basketball and a full scholarship to University of Central Missouri.
 While attending Central Missouri, watching a WCW TV show, he saw a commercial for the WCW PowerPlant.
-He called the number, and after graduating with a Criminal Justice degree, decided to accept their invite to travel to Atlanta and train at the WCW Power Plant.
+He called the number, and after graduating with a Criminal Justice degree, decided to accept their invitation to travel to Atlanta and train at the WCW Power Plant.